NikolasVir/Ransomware-Protection-Suite-for-course-CS457/README.md

-This project was for an assignment for course CS457-Introduction to Security Systems
+This project was for an assignment for course CS457-Introduction to Security Systems.
+The details for this assignment can be found in the "assignment_2_2024_en.pdf" file.

 # Nikolas Virintzakis